 4. Be Confident

 If you want to be a strong leader and business owner, confidence is key!
-How can your employees, partners, and customers believe in you and your business if you don’t?
+How can your employees, partners, and customers believe in you and your business’s mission if you don’t?

-Of course, this is easier said than done.
-Being self-assured isn’t something that can be learned overnight.
+Of course, this is typically easier said than done; you can’t learn how to be confident and self-assured overnight.
 As you continue to grow your business, you’ll gain experience, which will allow you to become more confident in your leadership abilities and overall business.